vosaka-php/vosaka/docs/classes/venndev/vosaka/io/JoinHandle.md

 If the task just spawned and produced an error, the error is thrown immediately.
 Otherwise, the result is stored for later retrieval.
-Completed handles are cleaned up from the registry.
+Completed handles are cleaned up from the WeakMap registry.

 * This method is **static**.